LIMUNIMI/PerceptualEvaluation/index.md

 You are now ready to start the test.

-You will be asked to listen to a _reference_ audio and then to other 4 performances of the same music.
-You should rate how much is probable that the performances contain the same <int>interpretation</int> as the _reference_ track.
-There is no correct answer, since the performances are rendered by computer algorithms.
+You will be asked to listen to a _reference_ audio and then to 4 additional performances of the same music.
+You should rate how likely it is that the performances contain the same <int>interpretation</int> as the _reference_ track.
+There is no correct answer: the performances are rendered by computer algorithms!

 [Click here to start the test!](./test.html?url=php/pool.php)

 ## Introduzione

-In questo test indaghiamo i metodi con cui i computer possono rappresentare le esecuzioni musicali.
+In questo test indaghiamo i metodi con cui i computer possono riprodurre le esecuzioni musicali.

 Il test richiederà circa 20-25 minuti.